kpreisser/TaskDialog/README.md

 ﻿# Task Dialog for .NET (Windows)

-**Note:** This branch implements the proposed API for https://github.com/dotnet/winforms/issues/146.
+**Note:** This repository implements the proposed API for https://github.com/dotnet/winforms/issues/146.

 The Task Dialog is the successor of a MessageBox and available starting with Windows Vista.
 For more information, see [About Task Dialogs](https://docs.microsoft.com/en-us/windows/desktop/Controls/task-dialogs-overview).